 Raspberries are transplanted for several reasons.
-The most common goal for transplanting raspberries is to increase to the size of the raspberry patch.
+The most common goal for transplanting raspberries is to increase the size of the raspberry patch.

-Another but less common reason for transplanting raspberries is to divide the large and unmanaged raspberry plant.
+Another but a less common reason for transplanting raspberries is to divide the large and unmanaged raspberry plant.

 But regardless of the reason, there are certain things that you need to keep in mind when transplanting raspberries.

-You should start transplanting a raspberry plant, which is healthy looking and is disease free.
+You should start transplanting a raspberry plant, which is healthy-looking and is disease-free.
 If you are buying the raspberry plant from the local nursery or garden store such as Home Depot or Lowes, then pick the healthy-looking plant.

-Depending on the type of raspberry species you want to plant, it may grow straight upright, or have spiraling or spreading growth habit.
+Depending on the type of raspberry species you want to plant, it may grow straight upright, or have a spiraling or spreading growth habit.
 You need to know the growing pattern of the raspberry plant to decide the space you need for optimal growth.